peetuskytta/Jobdb-XYZ/README.md

 ### Deployment
 - Deployed on a Oracle Cloud running Oracle Linux Server 8.8.

 Steps we took with the server:
 1. setup users and home folders for both of us.
 2. connect to the server via SSH.
 3. write scripts to update the server.
 4. create a group for both users to facilitate permission handling.
-6. setup proper security lists in Oracle to enable internet traffic
+6. setup proper security lists in Oracle to enable internet traffic.
 8. setup Apache, pip3 and WSGI
 9. setup proper firewall rules
-10. ensure automatic deployment after boot
+10. set crontab for the crawler to update the database once a day.

 ## What we used
 - Python